centria/cs-exercises-20/README.md

 ### Exercise_29

-* CrEate a program which asks for two integers.
+* create a program which asks for two integers.
 The program should tell which of them is grEater.
 If they are equal, that should be noted, too.

 ```console
 Give the first number!